jakobreinhardt/portfolio_assistant/README.md

 - functions.py : This modules includes the custom functions

+- classes.py : Set up a modules that includes classes such as the parent Asset class.
+Lets see if I will integrate that later on.

 - my_portfolio_analysis.py : is a test to include my own portfolio into the project

 - tests.py : Is a file of testcode that you do not need to bother with